No systemd

 A good summary about most of the beforementioned distributions can be found here.

-You can also consider changing to BSD derivates:
+You can also consider changing to BSD derivatives:

 Useful links